spatie/docker/README.md

 #### Environment variables

 You can set environment variables using the `setVariable` method.
-To add multiple arguements, just call `setVariable` multiple times.
+To add multiple arguments, just call `setVariable` multiple times.

 ```php
 $containerInstance = DockerContainer::create($imageName)